IlPakoZ/dlrnaberta-dti-prediction/README.md

-# RNABERTa: RNA-based DTI prediction
+# DLRNA-BERTa: A transformer approach for RNA-drug interaction prediction
-This is a repository for my Master's Thesis project "RNABERTa: Pretraining of RoBERTa on RNA-based targets for Drug-Target Interaction (DTI) prediction".
-The name is temporary.<br>
+This is a repository for my Master's Thesis project "DLRNA-BERTa: A transformer approach for RNA-drug interaction prediction".<br>

 A RoBERTa[^1] model is pretrained on RNA-sequences through a MLM task and used in conjuction to ChemBERTa-2[^2] to predict the binding of a drug to a RNA-based target.
 The model is composed of three parts: